-BlueJeans achieved operationally efficiency and reduced their TCO by using Cumulus Linux and Ansible for automation
+BlueJeans achieved operational efficiency and reduced their TCO by using NVIDIA Cumulus Linux and Ansible for automation

 Founded in November 2009, BlueJeans Network offers cloud-based video communications and is dedicated to making it easy.
 Starting from the ground up, BlueJeans built a video service that enables users to connect with each other any time, any place and from any device.
 Bluejeans believes that every phone call should be a video call and they are designing the technology to make that happen.